on September 1, 2021 (last modified on May 13, 2022) • 11 minute read

 Nobody wants to read a lengthy sales report each week, month, or quarter, especially busy executives.
 That’s why choosing the right type of reporting practice is crucial.
 According to our research, most sales experts opt for either static reports or interactive dashboard solutions (like Databox).

-But, what KPIs should you share in these reports?
+But, what KPIs should you be track in your sales dashboard and share in these reports?
 In this post, we’re sharing the top sales reports that all sales managers should know about.

 Let’s dig in.